Significant Difference in CoQ10 Absorption

-In a recent study six different CoQ10 formulations were examined with quite astounding results: Even though the same CoQ10 raw material was used in all preparations, the absorption of CoQ10 showed huge variation and turned out to be highly depending on how each preparation was processed and the type of oil used as carrier substance.
+In a study from 2019, six different CoQ10 formulations were examined with quite astounding results: Even though the same CoQ10 raw material was used in all preparations, the absorption of CoQ10 showed huge variation and turned out to be highly dependent on how each preparation was produced and the type of oil used as a carrier substance.
 In the worst case, virtually none of the CoQ10 raw material in the capsule was absorbed in the body.

-An analysis under microscope shows significant differences in the structure of the CoQ10 crystals that explains why some CoQ10 proparations are absorbed better than others.
+An analysis under a microscope shows significant differences in the structure of the CoQ10 crystals.
+These differences explain why some CoQ10 preparations are absorbed better than others.

 The Difference Lies in the CoQ10 Crystals

 The video shows you how Coenzyme Q10 is absorbed in the body and why the crystal structure is essential for ensuring a high absorption.

 For a more detailed walk-through about CoQ10 absorption, you might want to consult our detailed introduction to how CoQ10 is absorbed in the body.
 Here you will understand why fat or oil is necessary for CoQ10 to be absorbed and why oils with different melting points are essential for creating a CoQ10 product with high absorption.

 Leading clinical researchers have compared the absorption of six different CoQ10 preparations.
 Five of the test preparations contained CoQ10 in different oil mixtures in soft-gel capsules; one test preparation consisted of finely ground CoQ10 powder in a hard-gel capsule.
 One preparation stood out in the absorption study: